2sic/app-gallery/readme.md

 ### Version 6

-* Updated to conventions of 2sxc 12.0 as a Hybrid Dnn/Oqtane App
+* Updated to conventions of 2sxc 12.0 as a Hybrid Dnn/Oqtane App based on [this checklist](https://azing.org/2sxc/r/m0iSLifK)

 ### Version 6.1

-1. Updated to features and conventions of 2sxc 12.03
+1. Updated to features and conventions of 2sxc 12.03 based on [this checklist](https://azing.org/2sxc/r/KwXMhp8h)
+1. Now uses the new `Settings.WebResources` and `Settings.Images` for global configuration
 1. Renamed folder to enable side-by-side installation with older versions
 1. Reset the GUID so it has a new ID now - allowing side-by-side installation with older versions
 1. Dropped BS3 support - if anybody needs this, we recommend V5